kalininalab/d-StructMAn/README.md

 ## Requirements

-**NOTE: Before you start, please make sure you have internet connection to use SructMAn**
+**Before you start, please make sure you have internet connection to use SructMAn**

 **NOTE: All the example code/commands here are based on CentOS 7 (everything is executed as root user(denoted by #))**

 * Install [docker](https://docs.docker.com/install/) and docker-compose

-*NOTE: Enable/install epel repo if by default it is not available in your system (for CentOS it is not available by default)*
+*NOTE: Enable/install epel repo if by default it is not available in your system (for CentOS it is not available by default)* *In this setup we install docker using the yum package manager*

 ```bash
 # yum install epel-release